 The course title is restricted to 60 characters.
 There should be a unique title for each course.back to top

-This line is used to indicate contact hours per week (of lecture, or lab or lec-lab), and then the number of weeks are supplied in an additional line.
+This line is used to indicate contact hours per week (of lecture, or lab or lec-lab). .
 Even though our a typical term may be counted as 11 weeks for faculty load and compensation, for credit purposes it is considered a 10 week term (1 cr = 30 hrs of student learning, as described above and detailed below for each schedule type).
 However, the number of hours per week is sometimes shorter by design, and may be changed on occasion (for example, many courses are given in 8 weeks or even fewer in the summer).
 For that reason, the CCOG will now reflect the total number of contact hours of each delivery type, and will assume a standard 10-week term unless otherwise specified.back to top

 1 cr. of Lecture = 10 contact hours of lecture (usually 1 hr/wk for 10 wks) and assumes an additional 20 hrs of study (e.g. 2 hrs/wk for 10 wks).